 Just under half of older victims of violent crime were injured as a result of the violence.
 Most of those injuries were minor.
 Around 1% of all violence against older persons resulted in the death of the victim.

 The FTC receives reports from consumers about problems they experience in the marketplace, as well as reports from local, state and federal law enforcement.
 Reporting to Sentinel is voluntary and data in the reports is unverified, and therefore should not be treated as a survey.

 The reports are stored in Sentinel, a secure online database available only to law enforcement for use in identifying and investigating fraud and other consumer problems.
 During calendar year 2021, Sentinel took in more than 5.9 million reports from consumers, of which nearly 2.9 million reports were about fraud, more than 1.4 million were about identity theft, and nearly 1.6 million were about other consumer problems.
 (See also FTC, Explore Data, available at ftc.gov/exploredata).

-The following information is extracted from Protecting Older Consumers – 2019-2020, a Report of the Federal Trade Commission, which analyzed the reports received, finding that older consumers filed loss reports about certain fraud types at disproportionate rates.
+The following information is extracted from Protecting Older Consumers – 2021 – 2022, a Report of the FTC, which analyzed the reports received, finding that older consumers filed loss reports about certain fraud types at disproportionate rates.

 Figure 1.
 Older adults were 68% more likely to file no-loss reports about fraud they had spotted or encountered—but avoided losing money on—than people ages 18-59.
 Older adults (ages 60 and over) were 26% less likely than people ages 18-59 to report losing money to fraud.